 Integrative Thinking at Lenoir-Rhyne University

-In 2011, I used an integrative approach to develop a student-athlete study hall program that immediately catapulted Lenoir-Rhyne student-athletes to the top of the 16-member athletic conference’s academic honors from 2012 to 2016.
+In 2011, an integrative approach helped develop a student-athlete study hall program that immediately catapulted Lenoir-Rhyne student-athletes to the top of the 16-member athletic conference’s academic honors from 2012 to 2016.
 Eventually, the student-athlete GPA surpassed the general student population’s GPA.
 Not only did student performance, retention and graduation numbers soar during this period, the institutional culture improved to the point that faculty who were formerly reluctant to teach certain student-athletes were conducting workshops extolling the joys of working with student-athletes.
 The key takeaway was that everyone won!
 There were no losers in the solutions.

 Multiple Points of Salience